makandra/angular-coffee-style-guide/README.md

   If you write custom form elements, always extend `ngModel` and use Angular's default API.

-  *Why?*: `NgModel` already solves a lot of issues you might not even be aware of.
+  *Why?*: `ngModel` already solves a lot of issues you might not even be aware of.

   *Why?*: It makes other form features (like `ngChange`, validations, etc…) work out of the box.